Cheaper 6.1-inch iPhone could sell 100 million units, says report

 Apple did not immediately respond to a request for comment.

-In its earnings report earlier this month Apple said it sold 77.3 million iPhones in the 4th quarter of 2017, down 1 percent from a year ago and falling short of analyst's predictions.
+In its earnings report earlier this month Apple said it sold 77.3 million iPhones in the fourth quarter of 2017, down 1 percent from a year ago and falling short of analysts' predictions.
 The higher-priced phones in 2017 did help Apple achieve all-time records in quarterly profit and revenue, however.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.